Anthem, Henderson

 Anthem is a master-planned community in Henderson, Nevada, part of the Las Vegas Valley.
-It was developed by Del Webb Corporation, and opened in 1998.
-As of 2011, it had one of the highest average household incomes by ZIP code in the Las Vegas Valley, with an average household income of $131,445.
+It was developed by Del Webb Corporation and opened in 1998.

 History

 Anthem was developed by Del Webb Corporation.
 In November 1997, Henderson, Nevada approved the first phase of Anthem by annexing 2535 acre of vacant land into the city.
 Del Webb acquired the land through a property swap with the Bureau of Land Management (BLM), and the annexation had been in the planning for two years prior to its approval.
 Del Webb planned to start preparing the site for construction by the end of 1997.
 Anthem was expected to take 15 to 20 years to fully build out.
 The development project would include a country club community and a Sun City senior community.

 Anthem would eventually consist of 11,000 to 13,000 homes.
 Approximately 72 acres of the first phase were set aside for parks and recreation.

 Henderson ensured that its water supply would meet the future needs of the new community.
 As part of the annexation agreement, Del Webb and property owners would be responsible for projects such as the paving of roads and the installation of sewer lines and utilities.
 Del Webb would also pay to build a fire station, and worked with the Clark County School District to locate a 20-acre site for the construction of a middle school.

 By January 1998, the inspector general for the U.S. Department of the Interior was investigating the land swap deal after former and current BLM officials complained about it.
 The land was valued at $10,900 per acre, although critics of the deal said each acre was worth $36,000.
 The deal also raised questions about the involvement of Bruce Babbitt and senator Harry Reid, who both supported it.
 Babbitt, the Secretary of the Interior, had once represented Del Webb in efforts to acquire BLM land.
 Although Babbitt recused himself from the Anthem deal, he became involved with the project at a critical point when he ordered the BLM to prioritize the Anthem deal.
 At the time, other property exchange applications had been put on hold.
 In addition, Del Webb had previously held a fundraiser for Reid in 1994, although Reid said his support for the Anthem deal was unrelated to the fundraising.